 Michael regularly counsels attorneys and design and IT professionals in professional malpractice matters.
 His civil litigation experience includes civil rights, defamation, employment law, municipal liability, personal injury and product liability.

-He has represented numerous professionals in government investigations, including grand jury matters.
+He has represented numerous professionals including prosecutors, police officers from a variety of counties in civil rights cases, government investigations, including grand jury matters.
 As part of his practice he conducts investigations into the complaints filed by the government and he provides counsel to organizations and individuals regarding the government's investigations.

 From 1996 to 2000, Michael was an assistant district attorney in Philadelphia.